project-lightlin/SmartQSM/README.md

 python entrypoints/parameter_exporter.py
 ```

+Import one or more **\*_qsm.mat** files and convert them into an XLSX Excel workbook.

 ### 4. Run Stand Structurer: Calculation and tabular output tool for stand's spatial structure parameters

 ```bash
 python entrypoints/stand_structurer.py
 ```

+Use an Excel worksheet containing tree name, X coordinate, Y coordinate, tree height, DBH, mean crown width, and species to calculate stand's spatial structure parameters and output the results in an XLSX Excel file.
+The output worksheet from the output workbook by Parameter Exporter can be used as input once a species column is added.

 ## Known Bugs